meetuparchive/swarm-design-system/src/content/design/layout.md

 ---------------------------------------

 # Chunk
-[Chunk](https://meetup.github.io/meetup-web-components/?selectedKind=Chunk&selectedStory=default&full=0&down=1&left=1&panelRight=0&downPanel=kadirahq%2Fstorybook-addon-actions%2Factions-panel) is the smallest unit used to separate discreen "chunks" of content.
+[Chunk](https://meetup.github.io/meetup-web-components/?selectedKind=Chunk&selectedStory=default&full=0&down=1&left=1&panelRight=0&downPanel=kadirahq%2Fstorybook-addon-actions%2Factions-panel) is the smallest unit used to separate discreet "chunks" of content.

 While larger components like _Stripe_ and _Section_ divide larger collections of related content, _Chunk_ provides separation for smaller blocks of related content using whitespace.

 _Chunk_ is usually a child of _Section_. _Chunk_ rarely contains other _Chunks_, but it's possible that you need to separate content within a _Chunk_—for example: in a member list, each member row is a _Chunk_, the member's name is a _Chunk_, and the member's bio is a _Chunk_.

 _Chunk_ is not simply used for adding bottom space. _Chunk_ is a element used for visually grouping related content.
-If you need arbitrary spacing, see swarm-sasstools.
+If you need arbitrary spacing, see [swarm-sasstools](https://meetup.github.io/swarm-sasstools/).

 **Chunk, in isolation**
 ![Chunk, in isolation](/assets/contentImages/layoutDocs/components/Chunk-isolated.png "Chunk, in isolation")